You are here:

 RR2 Electrical Cords and Appliances

 Residents may possess or use electrical appliances in their campus residences with certain restrictions.
 Students may not keep or use any electrical appliance that could endanger the health or safety of campus residents.
 The College reserves the right to determine if a specific item is a hazard and will confiscate problematic items.
 Residents are expected to use caution and common sense when selecting electrical appliances.
-The typical maximum number and type of permissible electrical appliances for a standard double room are: one full stereo system; two clock radios; two hair dryers/curling irons (of fewer than 1600 watts); one television; one small refrigerator; one microwave; two computers with peripherals; one fan; and two lamps.
+The typical maximum number and type of permissible electrical appliances for a standard double room are: one television; one small refrigerator; one microwave; two hair dryers/curling irons (of fewer than 1600 watts); two computers; one fan; and two lamps.

 Students are usually given the opportunity to correct electrical problems within 24 hours.
 Most prohibited appliances are immediately confiscated.
 Failure to correct noted hazards endangers residents and property and typically results in a fine and any related costs for correction.
 The following requirements apply:

 - Appliances with exposed heating elements (such as pop-up toasters, toaster ovens, hot plates, tart warmers, etc.) are prohibited as they generate high temperatures and pose a fire and burn hazard.
 Toasters/toaster ovens are permitted in the kitchens of College apartments/The Commons.
+For any unit that is equipped with a kitchen, 1 air fryer would be allowed ( i.e. East lounges, Wesley, Apartments/Commons).
 Coffee makers are permitted only if they have an indicator light that is illuminated while the coffee maker is plugged in and turned on.

 - Items that consume significant amounts of electricity (such as refrigerators or microwaves) are permitted only if plugged directly into an electrical outlet.